svlauer/example-sentences/README.md

 ### Compatibility with `beamer`

 As of version 0.6.0, there is an issue with using `example_sentences` together with the `beamer` package.
-The problem is that `beamer` defines an `example`-environment, which clashes with `example_environment`.
+The problem is that `beamer` defines an `example`-environment, which clashes with `example_sentences`.

 A work-around is to load `beamer` with the `notheorems`-option, like so:
 ```latex